project-akri/akri/docs/udev-configuration.md

 [grammar](../agent/src/protocols/udev/udev_rule_grammar.pest) for parsing the rules, expecting them to be formatted according to the [Linux Man pages](https://man7.org/linux/man-pages/man7/udev.7.html).
 While udev rules are normally used to both find devices and perform actions on devices, the Akri udev discovery handler is only interested in finding devices.
 Consequently, the discovery handler will throw an error if any of the rules contain an action operation ("=" , "+=" , "-=" , ":=") or action fields such as `IMPORT` in the udev rules.
-You should only use match operations ("==",  "!=") and fields such as `KERNEL` and `DEVPATH` in your udev rules.
-Additionally, there are some match fields that look up the device hierarchy, such as `SUBSYSTEMS`, that are yet to be supported and will throw an error if used.
+You should only use match operations ("==",  "!=") and the following udev fields: `DEVPATH`, `KERNEL`, `TAG`, `DRIVER`, `SUBSYSTEM`, `ATTRIBUTE`, `PROPERTY`.
+There are some match fields that look up the device hierarchy, such as `SUBSYSTEMS`, that are yet to be supported and will throw an error if used.
 Support for these will be added soon.
-To summarize, only the following udev fields are currently supported: `DEVPATH`, `KERNEL`, `TAG`, `DRIVER`, `SUBSYSTEM`, `ATTRIBUTE`, `PROPERTY`.

 ## Choosing a udev rule
 To see what devices will be discovered on a specific node by a udev rule, you can use `udevadm`.
 For example, to find